 Some operators may request your passport as a deposit or guarantee for equipment hire.
 Passports are valuable documents that need to be protected.

-- We strongly advise you to not provide your passport as a deposit or guarantees in any circumstances.
+- Don't provide your passport as a deposit or guarantees in any circumstances.

-Traffic accidents are a significant risk in Cyprus.
+Traffic accidents are a significant risk.
 Most roads are of a good standard but some secondary and mountain roads are poorly maintained.
 Driving practices can ignore standard, international norms, such as obeying traffic signals, using indicators, or observing speed limits.
-Pedestrians should apply significant caution when crossing roads, as traffic may not comply with signals.
+Be very cautious when crossing roads, as traffic may not comply with signals.

-Multiple serious injuries and deaths from quad bike accidents occur each year in Cyprus, particularly in tourist areas.
+Multiple serious injuries and deaths from quad bike accidents occur each year, particularly in tourist areas.
 Be aware of quad bikes on roads while driving.
-Follow directions on where you can and cannot ride quad bikes or similar vehicles.
+Follow directions on where you can and can't ride quad bikes or similar vehicles.